 Plus, it’s far easier to sell to brand aware searchers than people who have never heard of you before!

-The average order value, or AOV, is a metric that shows you how big an average order on your website is.
+The average order value, or AOV, is an ecommerce KPI that shows you how big an average order on your website is.

 This is the average figure for all the orders made on your website during a particular period of time.
 This number tells you how many people really want to buy from you and in what quantity.